marcDeSantis/MetroSTEM2016/AngularFountainJS.md

 Follow the commits in [this Pull Request](https://github.com/marcDeSantis/fountain_metro/pull/2/commits) to add Bootstrap dependencies, navbar and styling to your project.

 Click on each commit to see the file changes related to each step.

+### Add some Angular code

+Follow the commits in [this Pull Request](https://github.com/marcDeSantis/fountain_metro/pull/3/commits) to add Angular directives and display two way binding functionality.